-Despite improvements in the national economy, 44% of New Mexico households still are in a persistent state of financial insecurity, which means that if faced with an emergency, they lack adequate savings to cover basic expenses for three months.
-Prosperity Now, a public policy organization in Washington, D.C., ranks New Mexico 50th in income poverty and 43rd in the number of households who don’t use traditional financial institutions, such as a bank or a credit union.
+Despite improvements in the national economy, 44 percent of New Mexico households still are in a persistent state of financial insecurity, which means that if faced with an emergency, they lack adequate savings to cover basic expenses for three months.
+Prosperity Now, a public policy organization in Washington, D.C., ranks New Mexico 50thin income poverty and 43rdin the number of households who don’t use traditional financial institutions, such as a bank or a credit union.

-Specifically in Albuquerque, nine of its 11 ZIP codes have a poverty rate greater than the national average, with some approaching 2½ times that rate.
-Of the more than 222,000 households in the Albuquerque, about 40% of them earn less than $42,000 annually, and 22% of families with children in these areas live in poverty.
+Specifically in Albuquerque, nine of its 11 ZIP codes have a poverty rate higher than the national average, with some approaching 2 ½ times that rate.
+Of the more than 222,000 households in Albuquerque, about 40 percent of them earn less than $42,000 annually, and 22 percent of families with children in these areas live in poverty.

 At the Nusenda Foundation, our aim is to help families keep what they earn, and to strengthen their safety net through savings and strong money management.
 We do this by:

 - Increasing access to fairly priced, appropriate financial products and services.

 - Providing individuals, families, and communities with information and programs as an alternative to high-cost products and practices that deplete family resources.

 - Providing holistic, integrated services and financial education that supports building assets, affordable financial services, and consumer protections.